Webb Pierce: Lavish lifestyle and later years

 He remained with Decca and its successor, MCA, well into the 1970s, but by 1977, he was recording for Plantation Records.
 Though he had occasional minor hits, charting in a 1982 duet with Willie Nelson, a remake of "In the Jailhouse Now", he spent his final years tending to his businesses, and his legend became clouded due to his reputation as a hard drinker.
 Webb and his daughter Debbie recorded the ballad "On My Way Out" as the Pierces, and she was a member of the country group Chantilly in the early 1980s.

-Pierce waged a long battle with pancreatic cancer, dying on February 24, 1991, and was buried in the Woodlawn Memorial Park in Nashville.
+Pierce waged a long battle with heart failure and pancreatic cancer, dying on February 24, 1991, and was buried in the Woodlawn Memorial Park in Nashville.

 Legacy

 Pierce has a star on the Hollywood Walk of Fame at 1600 Vine Street.
 He was inducted, posthumously, into the Country Music Hall of Fame in October 2001 and into the Louisiana Music Hall of Fame in 2008.

 Caught in the Webb–a Tribute to the Legendary Webb Pierce was released on Audium Records in 2001.
 Produced and arranged by singer-songwriter Gail Davies, this album features Willie Nelson, Crystal Gayle, George Jones, Emmylou Harris, the Del McCoury Band, Charley Pride, Allison Moorer, Dwight Yoakam, Pam Tillis, Dale Watson, the Jordanaires, Gail Davies, and others.
 Gail Davies herself first charted in 1978 with "No Love Have I", a number-26 Billboard Country hit that Pierce had recorded (and taken to number four) in 1959.
 Proceeds from this album were to benefit the Minnie Pearl Cancer Foundation.

 Footage of Pierce singing "There Stands the Glass" was featured in the 2005 documentary No Direction Home by Martin Scorsese about early influences on Bob Dylan.
 Pierce's hit single "More and More" was played in the title credits of the 2006 horror film The Hills Have Eyes.